MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Same device registration using direct sign in to Authenticator (Android)

-You can sign in to Authenticator to create a passkey in the app and get seamless single sign-on (SSO) across Microsoft native apps.
-This is the recommended and preferred flow to set up a passkey in Authenticator.
-If you're signed in or already have an account in Authenticator, you still need to complete these steps to add a passkey in Authenticator.
+You can sign in to Authenticator to create a passkey in the app and get seamless single sign-on (SSO) across Microsoft native apps. **This is the recommended and preferred flow to set up a passkey in Authenticator.** If you're signed in or already have an account in Authenticator, you still need to complete these steps to add a passkey in Authenticator.

-1. Open Authenticator.
+1. Download Authenticator from Google Play, open it, and go through the privacy screens.
-1. Tap **Add account** or the **+** button.
+1. Add your account in Authenticator on your Android device.
+Tap **Add account** or the **+** button.
    > [!NOTE]
-   > If you already have an account in the Authenticator, you need to still tap on the **+** button to sign in and register a passkey for that same account.
+   > If you already have an account in the Authenticator, tap your account in the app, and then tap the settings gear near the upper right of the account details page.
+Tap **Create a passkey (Preview)**, and skip directly to the sign-in step of the flow.

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-android/add-account-android.png" alt-text="Screenshot of how to register using Microsoft Authenticator for Android devices.":::